khorton/nas_fan_control/README.md

 * Stock Fractal Design exit fan on the motherboard side of the case, running at medium speed.
 * Thermaltake Gravity i1: CPU cooler

-See the script for more info and commentary.
+See the scripts for more info and commentary.